plone/papyrus/docs/make_release.rst

 - new pull request for dash user-contributions
 - sync new docsets and html to docs.plone.org
 - announce new version via twitter account and on community

+To make this easy, just use mr.publisher [tbc]

 Question/Todo
 -------------